Bachelor of Science in Environment and Sustainability

 With their first two years spent on the Hilltop and latter two at the Capitol Campus, students pursuing the BS in Environment & Sustainability (BS-ES) will have unparalleled access to the many layers of Washington, DC, where local and global environmental change is made.

-Students who intend to enroll in this degree will be advised to complete their University and College Core requirements in their first two years.
-First year students should begin the foundational coursework in the Fall.
+Students who intend to enroll in this degree are advised to complete their University and College Core requirements in their first two years.
+First-year students should begin the foundational coursework in the Fall.

 BS-ES Major Requirements

-The BS-ES degree features a series of required first-year courses that introduce students to a range of contemporary environment and sustainability issues and the analytical frameworks and methodological tools used to design and evaluate strategies to tackle these challenges.
-BS-ES majors are required to complete 28 credits on the Hilltop campus in their first two years, including:
+The BS-ES degree features a series of required foundational courses that introduce students to a range of environment and sustainability issues and the analytical frameworks and methodological tools used to design and evaluate strategies to tackle these challenges.
+BS-ES majors are required to complete 27 credits on the Hilltop campus in their first two years, including:

 • 8 credits in Environmental and Sustainability Science (with labs)